magneticbear/magneticbear.com/src/documents/lab/integrated-testing-comparison/index.html.md

 ---
 Like Unit Testing Frameworks, there are an abundance of Integration and UI testing frameworks available.
 We'll be focusing on three of them: [KIF](https://github.com/square/KIF), [UIAutomation](http://developer.apple.com/library/ios/#documentation/DeveloperTools/Reference/UIAutomationRef/_index.html), and [Frank](http://testingwithfrank.com/).
 Each has strengths and weaknesses.

-Unlike my previous [testing frameworks comparison](/lab/ios-unit-testing), this article will be much more concice, with examples being provided in a github repository instead of in the code.
+Unlike my previous [testing frameworks comparison](/lab/ios-unit-testing), this article will be much more concise, with examples being provided in a github repository instead of in the code.
 This should keep everyone from falling asleep mid-article.

 ---